 Old wounds reopen in Namibia

-- Citizens are dissatisfied with compromise politics
+- Citizens are dissatisfied with the progress of democratization

 - Ethnic tensions could flare up, stoked by populism